June 21, 2018

 How important has the studio space here in Hither Green been for DEM1NS development?

-W: I don’t think (DEM1NS) necessarily would have happened unless we were here next to each other, because you (Gilles) wouldn’t have reached out for somewhere like “let’s go do a merch thing.”
+W: I don’t think (DEM1NS) necessarily would have happened unless we were here next to each other, because Gilles wouldn’t have reached out for somewhere so readily like “let’s go do a merch thing.”
 It came together in a more natural way.

-T: It takes me to the moment when we were taking all of the merch down to the shops, Gilles just like unleashed.
+T: It takes me to the moment when we were taking all of the merch down to the shops, and Gilles just unleashed.

 KB: Tell them Tom!